Financing Our Energy Future Act

-Writing in the New York Times on June 2, 2012, Dan Reicher and Felix Mormann of Stanford University's Steyer-Taylor Center for Energy Policy and Finance described the appeal of MLPs: "Master limited partnerships carry the fund-raising advantages of a corporation: ownership interests are publicly traded and offer investors the liquidity, limited liability and dividends of classic corporations.
+Writing in the New York Times, Dan Reicher and Felix Mormann of Stanford University's Steyer-Taylor Center for Energy Policy and Finance described the appeal of MLPs: "Master limited partnerships carry the fund-raising advantages of a corporation: ownership interests are publicly traded and offer investors the liquidity, limited liability and dividends of classic corporations.
 Their market capitalization exceeds $350 billion.
 With average dividends of just 6 percent, these investment vehicles could substantially reduce the cost of financing renewables."

 Because MLPs are so attractive to investors, they have been proven to bring new capital into American energy projects.
 This is especially important in the case of renewable-energy generation, where it is harder for investors to see as quick a return as compared to fossil fuel-based energy generation, for which much of the processing and transportation infrastructure was built decades ago.
-Constructing the same level of critical infrastructure for renewable energy sources will take time and investment, so the MLP Parity Act levels the playing field and helps address that problem.
+Constructing the same level of critical infrastructure for renewable energy sources will take time and investment, so the Financing Our Energy Future Act levels the playing field and helps address that problem.

 An MLP must generate at least 90 percent of its income from qualified sources, such as real estate or natural resources, including crude oil, natural gas, petroleum products, coal, timber, and other minerals.
 Section 613 of the federal tax code specifically requires qualifying energy sources to be "depletable" resources – meaning we are working against our own goal of an "all of the above" energy strategy that includes additional homegrown renewable energy sources.

-The MLP Parity Act simply expands the definition of “qualified” sources to include clean energy resources and infrastructure projects.
+The Financing Our Energy Future Act simply expands the definition of “qualified” sources to include clean energy resources and infrastructure projects.
 Specifically included are those energy technologies that qualify under Sections 45 and 48 of the tax code, including wind, closed and open loop biomass, geothermal, solar, municipal solid waste, hydropower, marine and hydrokinetic, fuel cells, and combined heat and power.

 The legislation also allows for a range of transportation fuels to qualify, including cellulosic, ethanol, biodiesel, and algae-based fuels, as well as energy-efficient buildings, electricity storage, carbon capture and storage, renewable chemicals, and waste-heat-to-power technologies.

-The MLP Parity Act does not affect any current MLP entity.
+The Financing Our Energy Future Act does not affect any current MLP entity.
 All projects currently eligible to structure as MLPs would continue to qualify exactly as they would under existing law.

 The first MLP was created in 1981 to attract capital by offering small investors a partnership investment in a liquid security.
 The success of the Apache Oil Company MLP led to other oil and gas MLPs, as well as MLPs formed for other capital-dependent enterprises.